 Interactive visual models of legal structures and transactions can set out the different elements such as interconnected companies, contractual relationships and funding arrangements.

 For most law firms, relevant information is often fragmented and stored across a variety of sources and systems, and held by different parties, making it extremely hard to present a holistic view and therefore a comprehensive understanding of the project.

 One of the benefits of using a tool like StructureFlow is the ability to connect underlying data to the visualisation.
-For example, the following is a real estate development finance project created in StructureFlow:
+For example, the following is a Private Equity Acquisition project created in StructureFlow: